BPC (time signal)

-BPC broadcasts at 90 kW for 20 hours per day, with a 4-hour break from 05:00–09:00 China Standard Time daily (21:00–01:00 UTC).
-BPC includes both a conventional amplitude-modulated time code transmitted during the first 400 of each second, and an additional phase-modulated spread-spectrum time code transmitted during the last 600 ms of each second, about which little is known.
+BPC broadcasts at 90 kW for 20 hours per day, with a 4-hour break from 05:00–08:00 China Standard Time (21:00–00:00 UTC) daily.
+BPC transmits an amplitude-modulated time code during the first 400 ms of each second, and an unmodulated carrier during the last 600 ms. An additional phase-modulated spread-spectrum time code was proposed, but there is no evidence that it has been implemented.

+The aging infrastructure periodically undergoes extended maintenance; for example, in June 2026, the NTSC announced a 45-day scheduled maintenance on the main antenna system, temporarily reducing daily broadcast hours.

 Time code

 BPC transmits the time every 20 seconds, using an amplitude-modulated binary code sent at 2 bits per second.
 Each 20-second block encodes the China Standard Time of the beginning of that block.

 To encode each pair of bits, the transmitter is reduced by 10 dB (to 10% of normal power) at the beginning of each second, and restored to full power after a multiple of 0.1 seconds.
 The duration of the reduction encodes the bits, as follows: